usnistgov/frvt/morph/validation/README.txt

 ===============================
 Null Implementation
 ===============================
-There is a null implementation of the FRVT-MORPH API in ./src/nullImpl.
-While the null implementation doesn't actually provide any real functionality, more importantly, it demonstrates mechanically how one could go about implementing, compiling, and building a library against the FRVT-MORPH API.
+There is a null implementation of the FRVT MORPH API in ./src/nullImpl.
+While the null implementation doesn't actually provide any real functionality, more importantly, it demonstrates mechanically how one could go about implementing, compiling, and building a library against the FRVT MORPH API.

 To compile and build the null implementation, from the top level validation directory run ./scripts/buildImpl.sh.
 This will place the implementation library into ./lib.